Abigail L. Griffith

 Abby earned her J.D. from Baylor University School of Law, where she graduated cum laude.
 While in law school, Abby was extensively involved in moot court programs, earning the title of Finalist and Best First Year Team in the Spring 2017 M.D.
 Anderson Moot Court Competition; Semifinalist in the Fall 2017 Mack Kidd Administrative and Public Law Moot Court; and Quarterfinalist in the Spring 2018 ABA National Appellate advocacy Competition.
 Abby received her Master’s in Paralegal Studies (MPS) from George Washington University after graduating with a B.A. from Boston University.

 Before practicing law, Abby worked as an International Filing Specialist for an American law firm focused on intellectual property law.
-She went on to serve the litigation department of Jackson Walker as a Legal Administrative Assistant, where she conducted case research, edited and analyzed litigation documents, and developed presentations for continuing legal education programs.
+She went on to serve the intellectual property department of Jackson Walker as a Legal Administrative Assistant, where she conducted case research, edited and analyzed IP documents, and developed presentations for continuing legal education programs.

 B.A., Boston University